1971Merlin/TMON/README.md

 ### Starting up TMON

 Transfer TMON to the SC/TEC by your favourite means - I use SCMON's built in Intel HEX transfer; it takes about 25 seconds to transfer the ~4k of HEX code.
 TMON loads into memory from address 2000h.
+You can also write it to NVRAM; however it will not run from ROM as-is, since the internal variables expect to be stored in RAM.

 Once you have TMON loaded onto the SC/TEC, run it in the usual fashion and look at your serial terminal.

 ```
 TMON Version 0.4b